 Over by the wall two people are lying on the ground bleeding.

 Zelda is taken away from Felix at gunpoint and he winds up on the ground.
 This is a clear ‘visit to death’.

 He is saved by a large man in ‘scuffed’ attire.
 This reminds me of stories such as the Grimm Brothers’ version of Little Red Riding Hood in which a large man rides in to save the child from the beast.
 It’s generally a good idea to have kids find their own way out of trouble, but in a situation such as this that would be unrealistic.
 Also, the young hero’s entire desire is to find his parents and save them.
 Being saved by a large man emphasises how powerless he really is compared to how much he thinks he can achieve.
 He thinks that if only his parents hadn’t put him in an orphanage he would have been able to save them somehow.

 It’s worth noting that later, in the dire situation in the train, on their way to the Death Camp, it is indeed Felix who saves everyone, though inadvertently.
 He literally saves the day with his book of stories by generously donating the notebook as toilet paper, which he tries to hang on a bolt of the wall, then realises the boards are rotten and they can all escape.
-The other take home point there is that the earlier battle scene wasn’t actually the most dire.
+The other take home point there is that the earlier big struggle scene wasn’t actually the most dire.
 Gleitzman really does get our hero into the worst situation before he comes good.

 In the face of evidence everywhere, Felix eventually works out what has probably happened to his parents.
 There is no single epiphany — we see his psychological slump when he doesn’t want to tell the other children he meets up with his stories.
 They have a fairytale quality and he feels they’re irrelevant and pointless in the face of such doom.
 But he doesn’t lose hope entirely.
 When Barney tells Felix his parents might not ever be found, Felix is sure he is wrong.